Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Abhishek Khaitan

+You.
 Thank you.
-The next question is from the line of Nilabja Day from Ashmore Research.
-Please go Ahead.
+The next question is from the line of Nilabja Dey from Ashmore Research.
+Please go ahead.

 Nilabja Dey

-First of all congratulations for a great set of numbers.
-So there is a news specifically came in the leading newspapers that alcohol companies are facing issues in collections in the Telangana.
-And also some operational challenges after this new excise policy.
-Obviously the second one is not new in Maharashtra but Telangana there is a collection issues and the government is not reducing money.
+First of all, congratulations on a great set of numbers.
+Sir, there is a news specifically in the leading newspapers, that alcohol companies are facing issues in collections in Telangana and also some operational challenges after this new excise policy.
+Obviously, the second one is not new in Maharashtra.
+But Telangana, there is a collection issue and the government is not releasing money.
 Is there any improvement?
-Can you just throw some light how the things are panning out?
+Can you just throw some light on how the things are panning out?

 Abhishek Khaitan

 The collection issue has been going on for the last two years.
-In fact in the last 12 months we’ve got payment out of the old outstanding.
-And hopefully the entire old outstanding should be cleared within within a month.
+In fact, in the last one to two months, we have got payment out of the old outstanding, and hopefully, the entire old outstanding should be cleared within a month.
 So I think we are quite hopeful things should improve.

 Nilabja Dey